mont5piques/caldav_calendar_te/README.md

 Issue submitting:
 -------
-I will only accept geuine issues using Roundcube and Nextcloud running on a dedicated server (No VM's, cross domains or Dockers ...
+I will only accept genuine issues using Roundcube and Nextcloud running on a dedicated server (No VM's, cross domains or Dockers ...
 Sorry  :-(  ) ....
 This was forked for use with Nextcloud only.
 I wished I had the time to make it work for all but real life says otherwise.